The Lair of the White Worm (1988)

-Adapted from the Bram Stoker novel of the same name, The Lair of the White Worm is directed by Ken Russell, who also brought us The Devils.
+Adapted from the Bram Stoker novel of the same name, The Lair of the White Worm is directed by Ken Russell, who also brought us The Devils, The Who musical Tommy and Liztomania.

-The thing which impresses me is whilst this film is pretty small and close knit, it builds a mythology that has no loose ends, and makes a well rounded story.
-It may not be a groundbreaking film but I was so impressed i watched it twice in the space of 30 hours.
-Now thats not bad!
+The thing which impresses me is, whilst this film is pretty small and close knit, it builds a mythology that has no loose ends, and makes a well rounded story.
+It may not be a groundbreaking film but I was so impressed when I initially discovered it, I watched it twice in the space of 30 hours.
+Now that’s a sign of a great film!